ahmadelbd/ahmadelbd/README.md

 - 🐍 Python pro, experienced in reverse engineering and cracking.
 - 🌐 Limited web dev experience, but constantly expanding my skills.

-Here are some of the programming languages I know:
+Here are some of the programming languages and stacks I know:

 - Kotlin
 - Java
-- Dart
 - Python
+- Node.js

 Let's connect and build amazing software together! 🤝